ike091/ike091.github.io/_posts/2023-11-06-the-amazon.md

 god-knows-what.

-On our way back to the reserve, the incessant rain had completely flooded the trail we originally took.
-After quite a lot of backtracking and more than a few false starts, we found a path that wasn't too flooded.
+On our way back to the reserve, the incessant rain had completely flooded the path we originally took.
+After quite a lot of backtracking and more than a few false starts, we found a path that wasn't \*too\* flooded.

 <!-- <img src="/assets/images/amazon/jonathon-wading.jpg" alt="Jonathon wading" width="400" /> -->

 <!-- <img src="/assets/images/amazon/wading.jpg" alt="Me wading" width="400" /> -->

+On our way back, we

+After returning to Leticia, we thought it would be fun to go check out Brazil.
+The Brazilian-Columbian border divides Leticia from its sister city, Tabatinga.
+Crossing the border is simple, and is as simple as walking down the street.
+In Tabatinga, we found some incredible acai, and tried a few Brazilian snacks from the grocery store.
+It was strange needing to change money before these purchases.

 <style>
 .column {